 The plans are hard.
 Maybe this goes without saying.
 If you’re considering a Pfitz plan, you’re probably a relatively advanced runner.
 But let me be clear – these are not beginner plans.

-Pete Pfitzinger Marathon Training: The Bottom Line
+Pfitz Marathon Plans: The Bottom Line

-The bottom line is that these Pete Pfitzinger marathon training plans work – but they are not for everyone.
+The bottom line is that these Pete Pfitzinger marathon plans work – but they are not for everyone.

 Without a doubt, these are not beginner plans.
 If you’re trying to move up from your first 10k to your first marathon, you should look elsewhere.